Witch Creek Road Explained (Spoilers)

 Following his confrontation with Mercy, Dirk finds Sara, thus beginning his attempt to woo her.

-The story then shifts to the woods.
-We see Connie running through the trees.
+The story then shifts to present time.
+We're back in the woods and see Connie running through the trees.
 She comes to a clearing and sees a cabin.

 Filled with relief, she runs toward the cabin and throws herself through the front door.
 Once inside, we see that most of the other survivors have also found the cabin – though Dirk asks about Sara, and Ben asks about Angelo.

 Almost immediately after arriving at the cabin, there's a knock on the door.
 Dirk opens it, and we see a very different version of Sara.

 The new version of Sara has been cobbled together from the body parts of the other victims – Abby, Betty and Angelo (who died between issues one and two) – and she has eight arms and eight eyes as a result.

 Whatever the demons did to Sara was done within the angles – and because time doesn't exist within the angles, Sara has no idea how much time has actually past.
 This becomes apparent when she sees the others, wondering if it's been years or months or minutes since she last saw them.